mikeyk730/Rogue-Collection/docs/rogomatic.md

 ```

 I've added utility scripts `Rogomatic.bat` and `RetroRogomatic.bat` to make this easier for people without command line experience.
-After you've selected you version, Rogomatic will then start to play automatically.
+After selecting your version of Rogue, Rogomatic will then start to play automatically.
+Set `rogomatic_paused=true` in `rogue.opt` if you'd like it to start paused.

 When using Rogomatic, 2 similar windows launch:
 - The Rogue game (has the Rogue version in the title bar)